cannin/ihop-reach/_reports/2019-05-29-gsoc-week-one.md

 4. **Frontend Development**

     Status: **At Early stage**<br>
-    This is my highest priority when the coding period begins.
+    This will be my highest priority when the coding period begins.
 Till now only wireframes have been confirmed, and basic work of the GatsbyJS setup has been done.

     Related Issues: